musman-uk/portfolio/workflow-process/portfolio-design/README.md

 ---

+## 🚧 Blockers

+The blockers below highlight the main challenges faced during the redesign process.
+They shaped the final approach and informed design decisions.

+- **Formatting Consistency**
+  Ensuring collapsible sections, indentation, and tree diagrams rendered correctly across GitHub required repeated testing and adjustment.

+- **Centralised Acknowledgements**
+  Aligning acknowledgements and dedications across documents required restraint to avoid duplication.
+The solution was to maintain a single central section.

+- **Markdown Limitations**
+  Certain visual elements were difficult to implement within GitHub’s renderer.
+Compromises were necessary to balance clarity with maintainability.

+- **Balancing Detail and Restraint**
+  Capturing enough transparency to reflect process integrity without overwhelming the reader required careful judgement.

+---

 ## 🏁 Outcome
 The following screenshots and tree structures illustrate the changes made, showing the portfolio layout and README before and after the redesign.